 - Define the vendor code for Panorama (25461) and define the RADIUS VSAs for the role, access domain, and user group of each administrator.For detailed instructions, refer to the following Knowledge Base articles:

-- Verify that the RADIUS server performs authentication
+- Verify that the RADIUS server performs authentication and authorization for administrators.

 - Log in the Panorama web interface using an administrator account that you added to the RADIUS server.